mcore1976/ledbanner/README.md

 Link to video how to program the ATTINY85 chip with USBASP programmer AVRDUDE app and AVR-GCC environment : https://www.youtube.com/watch?v=7klgyNzZ2TI

+compileattiny / compileattiny2  scripts are used for Linux AVR-GCC code compilation & flashing the chip by AVRDUDE

+compileattiny.bat / compileattiny2.bat  scripts are used for Windows AVR-GCC code compilation & flashing the chip by AVRDUDE

 ---------------------------